Mergel History, Family Crest & Coats of Arms

 The surname Mergel was first found in Lothian, where the Clan is said to be descended from Robert, an early Chieftain of the Catti tribe, and possibly one of the earliest settlers in Scotland.
 Robert joined King Malcolm II at the battle of Panbridge, in 1006, against Camus, leader of the Danes.
 Robert slew Camus for which King Malcolm granted Robert the hereditary title of Marshall of Scotland, with a barony in Lothian and the island of Inskeith in the gulf of Edinburgh.
 It is for this title that the Keiths are sometimes known as the Marshalls, and many Clansmen adopted that name.

-Important Dates for the Mergel family
+Early History of the Mergel family

 This web page shows only a small excerpt of our Mergel research.
 Another 441 words (32 lines of text) covering the years 1304, 1438, 1464, 1748, 1775, 1796, 1833, 1851, and 1855 are included under the topic Early Mergel History in all our PDF Extended History products and printed products wherever possible.